The Heart of Berkeley's Entrepreneurship Ecosystem

 The Pantas and Ting Sutardja Center for Entrepreneurship & Technology (SCET) is where aspiring entrepreneurs and innovators take deep dives into the world of technology entrepreneurship and innovation.
 SCET offers programs to Berkeley undergraduate and graduate students from all majors, including courses on innovation and entrepreneurship and immersive summer programs through which students can earn the Certificate in Entrepreneurship & Technology.

 The SCET Certificate in Entrepreneurship and Technology is open to any UC Berkeley student from any major.
 There is also no application to be able to pursue the Certificate, only a completion application.
 Students can earn the Certificate by completing any of our three tracks: coursework, startup, or study abroad.

-Our courses are open to all Cal students, regardless of major, and students can take our classes as early as their freshman year as long as their curriculum requirements allow for it.
-We welcome students from diverse backgrounds because we feel the collision of different perspectives and skills can help create new ideas!
+Our courses in entrepreneurship and innovation are open to all Cal students, regardless of major–we welcome students from diverse backgrounds because we believe that the collision of different perspectives and skills generates new and exciting ideas.

 Featured Courses and Labs